 Only MU employees are normally allowed to remove meter seals from MU meter installations.
-An electrical contractor requiring access to a meter socket is to contact the Utility.
-The Utility will dispatch an employee to the site or grant permission for the electrical contractor to break the meter seal for inspection and testing purposes.
+An electrical contractor requiring access to a meter socket is to contact MU.
+MU will dispatch an employee to the site or grant permission for the electrical contractor to break the meter seal for inspection and testing purposes.
 Only MU employees are allowed to remove or set meters.